Mt Rainier Guided Climb: What to Know Before Booking

 Best time for climbing Rainier

-Generally, the best weather conditions happen from end-of-June through August.
+Generally, the best weather conditions for Rainier summit attempts happen from end-of-June through August.
 Poor weather is more likely to turn teams around earlier than this time frame.
 More crevasses open up later than this time frame, adding difficulty to the route.
-July dates are usually the first to fill up when open registration begins for the following season.

 Gear Requirements